Petaluma North station: History

 In July 2022, the city won a $10 million state grant for construction of the station.
 The city and the Sonoma County Transportation Authority each contributed $2 million for the station's construction, bringing the construction budget to $14 million.
+Construction of the station and pathway started in November 2023 with completion scheduled for late 2024.
+The station opened on January 10, 2025.